Arnold J. Kemp: The Stupidity of Belief

 April 22 – May 22, 2017

-Curated by Daniel S. Berger, MD, John Neff, and Rebecca Walz
+Curated by Dr. Dan Berger, John Neff and Rebecca Walz

 In 2011 a group of 80 people gathered in the contemporary art galleries at the San Francisco Museum of Modern Art to hear Kemp read poems he authored in honor of a painting by Mary Heilmann.
 Unbeknownst to Kemp, without explanation or warning, the painting had been removed from display for reasons unknown.
 In resistance to the absence of the work Kemp led a meditation exercise in which the audience visualized the reappearance of the work while Kemp silently counted backwards from 60 with his back turned to the audience.
 A projected image of the work may have been standing in place of the actual painting.
 As the silence and the tension built with the expectation that some facilitators or SFMOMA curators would appear to hang the actual painting, Kemp suddenly faced the audience and declared that if art is about belief then the evidence of the continued absence of the work was proof that the audience did not believe enough.
 The poetry reading that followed pressured the air of magic and enthusiasm for the power of art that Kemp had set with the meditation, and this performance was met with a standing ovation.